terraform-google-modules/terraform-example-foundation/4-projects/README.md

    ```
    for i in `find -name 'backend.tf'`; do sed -i 's/UPDATE_ME/<YOUR-BUCKET-NAME>/' $i; done
    ```
-   You can run `terraform output gcs_bucket_tfstate` in the 0-bootstrap folder to obtain the bucket name.
+   You can run `terraform output projects_gcs_bucket_tfstate` in the 0-bootstrap folder to obtain the bucket name.

 We will now deploy each of our environments(development/production/non-production) using this script.
 When using Cloud Build or Jenkins as your CI/CD tool each environment corresponds to a branch is the repository for 4-projects step and only the corresponding environment is applied.
 Environment shared must be applied first because development, non-production, and production depend on it.